bryanwhiting/blog/posts/my-advice-for-new-career-people.md

 So if you don't know what you're interested in, you must explore.
 You try.

+# Finding the best environment

+First on the environment.

+Jane Austen is better at this than me.
+Take all those sisters in Pride and Prejudice who have varying views on love and stability.
+Some sisters believe in true love.
+Others think it's a myth and instead choose financial stability.
+Of course true love wins in the end.

+I suppose work is very similar: you're going to get out of it what you believe is possible.
+After all: you work with and for people.

+It will take time and risks to figure out what environments you thrive in, kind of like dating.
+The interview is part of the process.
+Bring in a company is another part.
+Talking to friends in other companies is a third part.
+Thinking grass is greener is a fourth part, and so forth.
+That's life.

+*Your needs* also change in your career.
+As you change, your preferences change.
+It's up to you to learn how to match your preferences with your environments, and how to accommodate your preferences within your environments.

+If you don't like your roommate, you can leave early or wait till your contract expires or etc etc. or you can try to work it out and get to know your roommate.
+All are options.
+Which you choose is up to you.
+In the end, a good environment takes two.
+But it also takes one to instigate change for the better for both.
+Reciprocity.

 # Experiment Your Way to a Happy Career

+Then there's the *thing you're doing.*

-You can "try" by doing it yourself.
+You can "try" anything by doing it yourself.
 Do you want to be a teacher?
 Go try to volunteer teaching.
 Do you want to be a coder?
 Spend 20 hours trying to build an app.
 Do you want to be a doctor?
 Volunteer with doctors.

+Four ways of learning what you like emerge.
+The quality of the information is ordered top to bottom while the amount of time it takes to get that information is bottom to top:

 - Reading about an industry or job is kind of helpful.
 - Talking to people in the field is more helpful.
-- Engaging with people is the  better  form.
+- Following and shadowing those people is even more useful.
-- But actually doing the work is the only way to know.
+- But actually doing the work is the only way to really know.

-So you can lower the risk of not liking a job by trying to do it without actually having to get the job.
+You can read about 50 jobs to see what piques your interest and help you learn what's out there.
+Next, you can increase the chance of pursuing a job you like by trying to do it without actually having to get the job.

 You can get a pretty good sense by doing little projects similar to what the real work is going to be.
-Don't be dictated because you don't yet have the role.

 # Don't Not Try Something Because of a Dumb Reason

+A lot of people think they shouldn't do something because they're not good enough.
+Even professionals.
+(Tiger Woods just had his worst round of his life, but I'm guessing he's still better than you.)

+Or they think they shouldn't try something because they're not yet credentialed.
+"Don't try this at home kids".
+It's what we're taught.

 And that's kind of the great myth: the myth of titles and credentials.
 That you need to be experienced at something to be able to do that thing.
+But that's a lie.
+Instead, you should only pursue the credential if it offers you something you can't otherwise get (due to red tape).
+And until you get the credential, you're just spending a few hours every day learning stuff and maybe passing an exam at the end.
+So if you ignore the exam, what's stopping you from just picking up the activities today you may find rewarding?

 I once spent a single week shadowing dentists in an open room in Honduras.
 I was a Spanish translator for these American dentists that came through.
 I felt pretty confident by the end that I could probably do one of the fillings just because it really wasn't that complicated.
 And the dentists told me so.
 Once you look at 100 cavities in a mouth it's not hard to spot them.
 This was the easiest way to de-myth this job: watching and observing.

 > It was actually really boring.
 Once you've seen 100 cavities you've seen them all I think.
 Glad I figured that out quickly!
 But I know there's someone out there that disagrees with me and I'm glad they'll be drilling my teeth and not me.

-90% of most people jobs could be taught via apprenticeship, like the good old days.
-Today's world of credentials makes people think they're incapable of doing a pretty simple task: putting a drill into someone's tooth.
+90% of most people's jobs could be taught via apprenticeship, like the good old days.
+Today's world of credentials makes people think they're incapable of doing a pretty simple task: putting a tool into someone's tooth.
 But before you invest 8 years of your life in dental school, why not go be a dental hygienist for 1 year?
 Instead of doing a coding bootcamp, why not just code in your basement for a month after hours?
 This is the way to find what you like.

 Whether you enjoy doing that thing that created value for people can only be discovered by doing it.

-# People Hire you Because you offer a service or value.
+# People Hire you Because you offer a Service or Value.
 Period.

 Your real job is to create value for people.
 It's not a title.
 It's not a credential.
 It's not mandated or necessary in society.
 And if you were born 100 years before today or 100 years after the job may not exist.
 So think about opportunities in this way.